 - In addition, an accelerated TAP payment cannot be received unless the recipient completes a minimum of 24 RIT credit hours in the previous two terms.
 An accelerated term is the third consecutive term of enrollment at RIT.

 Waiver of academic progress standards for TAP

 Students who have been denied TAP benefits due to failure to maintain satisfactory standards of academic progress may request a one-time waiver of those standards.
 State regulations require that these waivers be granted only under extraordinary circumstances.
 Students failing to meet satisfactory progress standards will be given the opportunity to contact an institutional representative in the Office of Financial Aid and Scholarships to discuss their situation.
 The institutional representative will require documentation as appropriate and establish deadlines for submission of this documentation.

 Under the regulations established by the Commissioner of Education, the decision of the institutional representative will be final.
 Students who, in the judgment of the institutional representative, satisfactorily meet the criteria for the waiver may have one waiver at the undergraduate level.
 Those wishing to apply for waivers must do so during the term in which notification of TAP denial was sent.

 Reasons for which a waiver may be granted include the following:

-- Verifiable illness of the student or member of the student’s immediate family during the quarter in which academic standards were not met
+- Verifiable illness of the student or member of the student’s immediate family during the semester in which academic standards were not met

-- Death of a member of the student’s family during the quarter in which standards were not met
+- Death of a member of the student’s family during the semester in which standards were not met

 - Divorce/separation within the student’s immediate family creating a demonstrable financial/emotional disruption sufficient to affect progress